atoulme/besu/docs/development/building.md

-RunnerTest.java# Checkout code and build it
+# Checkout code and build it

 ## Prerequisites